Curvature Sets Over Persistence Diagrams: Vietoris-Rips Persistence sets of spheres

-Given that we know several persistence sets of spheres, we can use them, together with the stability in Theorem \ref{thm:stability_d_GH_hat}, to find lower bounds for the Gromov-Hausdorff distance between the circle and other spheres. \begin{example} Since $\Dvr{4,1}(\Sphere{1}) \subset \Dvr{4,1}(\Sphere{2})$,
+In this section, we use information about the persistence sets of the spheres, together with the stability in Theorem \ref{thm:stability_Dnk}, to find lower bounds for the Gromov-Hausdorff distance between the circle and other spheres. \begin{example} Since $\Dvr{4,1}(\Sphere{1}) \subset \Dvr{4,1}(\Sphere{2})$,